vickyanands/AddressLookupService/README.md

 2. Open project directory in VS-CODE or editor of your choice
 3. Create a Lambda function in AWS with name 'address-lookup-service'
 4. Configure to run this function on node version 16.
-5. Create a api gateway with any name.
+5. Create an api gateway with any name.
 6. Create a resource 'address-lookup' with a 'GET' method , enable CORS and integrate the created Lambda function as a proxy.
-7. Deploy your API to 'dev' stage. (create new dev stage while deployment is not existing).
+7. Deploy your API to the 'dev' stage. (create a new stage while deployment is not existing).
-8. This should create a url like this which you can use to test your lambda fundtion. https://ynfvhoazmf.execute-api.ap-southeast-2.amazonaws.com/dev
+8. This should create a url like this which you can use to test your lambda function. https://ynfvhoazmf.execute-api.ap-southeast-2.amazonaws.com/dev
 9. Complete url for your deployed application will look like.
 You can Use this to test your Lambda function in browser window https://ynfvhoazmf.execute-api.ap-southeast-2.amazonaws.com/dev/address-lookup
-10. (Optional)You can also create alias and then use the alias name with the lambda-function name as 'address-lookup-service:live' where live is alias name pointing to desired version or latest.
+10. (Optional)You can also create an alias and then use the alias name with the lambda-function name as 'address-lookup-service:live' where live is the alias name pointing to desired version or latest.
     ![Alt text](image.png)
 11. Install AWS CLI and Configure your AWS account in your local dev environment with command "aws configure" and set aws secret key and access keys as default environment.
-This will help in deployment of lambda function directly by running node command after code modifications.
+This will help in deployment of lambda functions directly by running node commands after code modifications.

-12. Install Lambda-build globally by running following command.
-It is required for building, packaging and uploading lambda function to AWS directly using node.
+12. Install Lambda-build globally by running the following command.
+It is required for building, packaging and uploading lambda functions to AWS directly using node.
     "npm i -g lambda-build"

 13. Install globally as well with command npm i esbuild

-List any software, libraries, or tools that users need to install before they can use your project.

 ### Installation

-1. Install 'lambda-build' tool globally by running following command.
-It is required for building, packaging and uploading lambda function to AWS directly using node.
+1. Install 'lambda-build' tool globally by running the following command.
+It is required for building, packaging and uploading lambda functions to AWS directly using node.
    "npm i -g lambda-build"

 2. run "npm install" to install all dependencies required for this service to run locally

 3. run "npm run deploy" to deploy this service to your AWS account already setup and configured in your system.

-Step-by-step instructions on how to install and configure your project.
-Use code snippets if necessary.

 ```bash
 # Clone the repository